 Last year we broke the seven-figure revenue mark through course sales, monthly recurring subscriptions from our coaching group, and affiliate sales.

-Jodi Carlson (from Cleveland, Ohio, USA) started Leader Connecting Leaders about 8 years ago.
+Jodi Carlson (from Ohio City, OH, USA) started Leader Connecting Leaders about 8 years ago.

 My name is Jodi Carlson, I am a professional web designer, wife, and mom.
 I also run a successful profitable blog that all started from a hobby that started when I was 6 years old and said yes I want to join Girl Scouts.